-The next 8km (5mi) were actually lovely, a gentle lollop-along to music.
-It was sunny day, I was alone, there was no time pressure, and the landscape was of course breathtaking.
-I went really slowly (6-7 min/km) – pottered up one little Cornish hill and then around a village and down to the coast path, which is deliciously flat.
+The next 8km were actually lovely, a gentle lollop-along with Freddie Mercury.
+It was sunny, I was alone, there was no time pressure, and the landscape was breathtaking.
+I pottered at 6-7min/km up a little Cornish hill, around a village, and down to the coast path, which is deliciously flat.
 But by 14-15km, I was done.
-My body said very clearly that it was tired and would like to stop.
+My body said very clearly that it was time to stop.

-The last 3-4km were an exercise in stubbornness, and involved a sad hobble along the coast path, a couple of grimacey grins at passing friends, and some selfies that were all about taking a rest rather than actually wanting a photo.
-And finally, remembering the hill that I went down to reach the coast, the last kilometre was a steep, uphill shuffle.
+The last 3-4km were an exercise in bloody-mindedness, and involved a sad hobble along the coast path, a couple of grimaces at passing friends, and some selfies that were more about snatching a break than wanting a photo.
+Finally, remembering the hill that I went down to reach the coast, the last kilometre was a steep, uphill shuffle.

 I made it.
-My toe hurt.
+My foot hurt.
 My calves hurt.
-I had cramp in my left thigh, I was covered in sweat, I looked like a monster, and my stomach was snarling.
+I had cramp in one thigh, I was covered in sweat, I looked like a monster, and my stomach was snarling.
 But I reached my front door.

-I barged into my home like some crazed, windblown bush-creature and dived into the fridge.
-I filled half a loaf of tiger bread with Brie and heated it till it melted into a fat, gooey heaven (did my leg stretches with my face pressed up against the oven door, smelling hot bread and melted cheese… awwww…), then covered the hot, goopy loaf with pickle and ate it with a banana, two plums, two hot chocolates, and half a pint of some orange pop.
-Then I boiled myself in a bath, and put on my largest, fluffiest clothes to eat dinner.
-(The brie/bread thing was just an hors d’oeuvre.)
+I barged into my home like some crazed, windblown bush-creature, dived into the fridge, filled half a loaf of tiger bread with Brie and heated it till it melted into a fat, gooey heaven, then smothered it with pickle and ate it with two hot chocolates and a basket of fruit.

-It took about two hours for my body to forgive me enough to feel OK again.
+It took two hours for my body to forgive me enough to feel OK again.

 ‘You’ll feel better, once you get used to it,’ said a friend.
-And that’s when I realised, I was going to have to do this AGAIN.
+And that’s when I realised, I have to do this again.